* Obama re-election dents dollar, lifts riskier currencies

 By Jessica Mortimer

-LONDON, Nov 7 (Reuters) - The dollar fell on Wednesday after U.S. President Barack Obama’s re-election for a second term, which was seen ensuring Federal Reserve quantitative easing will be in place.
+LONDON, Nov 7 (Reuters) - The dollar fell on Wednesday after U.S. President Barack Obama’s re-election for a second term was seen ensuring Federal Reserve quantitative easing will stay in place.

 “There’s a bit of relief that there was a clear result in the U.S. presidential election, it’s removed uncertainty which is benefiting pro-cyclical currencies in particular,” said Ian Stannard, head of European currency strategy at Morgan Stanley.

 “But this is likely to be short-lived, especially for the euro due to caution about Greece and Spain.”